All Episodes

 And there's absolutely no question about that, that there's a striking lack of judgment.

-Even God may be displeased with what they see during the afterlife, but in terms of a global judgment, in terms of judging the near-death experiencer globally in totality, of the totality of their being, that is vanishingly rare to close to non-existence.
+But in terms of a global judgment, in terms of judging the near-death experiencer globally in totality, of the totality of their being, that is vanishingly rare to close to non-existence.

-So, I'm not totally sure that we can extrapolate that to people that permanently, irreversibly die.
+So I'm not totally sure that we can extrapolate that to people that permanently, irreversibly die.

-Is that going to be the time they face that final, true end of their life of judgment?
+Is that going to be the time they face that final true end of their life of judgment?

 I don't know.

-And I guess the other way to look at this is our earthly life seems to be the tiniest slice of our true, total, infinite existence that we are as beings.
+And I guess the other way to look at this is our earthly life seems to be the tiniest slice of our true total infinite existence that we are as beings.

 But again, that's speculation.

-Like whether you believe that the NDEs are everything or there's maybe that slice of what happens after permanent death.
+Like whether you believe that the NDEs are everything or there's maybe that slice of what happens after a permanent death.

 Well, there sure is a lot of evidence.